Voter Registration Safeguards

 Guarding voters' privacy

 - Elections Canada holds limited private elector information, including the name, address and date of birth.

-- We do not have voters' social insurance (SIN) numbers.
+- We do not have electors' social insurance (SIN) numbers.

-- We do not generally have voters' phone numbers or email addresses.
+- We do not generally have electors' phone numbers or email addresses.

-- We only have the phone number or email address of people who provided it to us so we can follow up with them about a specific request.
+- We only have the phone number or email address of people who gave it to us so we can follow up with them about a specific request.

-- Elections Canada does not provide voters' phone numbers or email addresses to political parties or anyone else.
+- Elections Canada does not provide electors' phone numbers or email addresses to political parties or anyone else.

 - Elections Canada takes many precautions to ensure that the private information we hold is kept secure and used for authorized purposes only:

-- All Elections Canada employees (including temporary staff and select field workers, such as central poll supervisors) receive security awareness training.
-There are technology and physical safeguards in place to restrict access to private information.
+- There are technology and physical safeguards in place to restrict access to private information.

 - Elections Canada upholds the Privacy Act.